Suppressed Density of States in Self-Generated Coulomb Glasses: Outlook

-\emph{Outlook} - We proposed that self-generated glasses with Coulomb interactions have an exponentially soft density of states, following Eqn. (\ref{BasicRelation}).
+We proposed that self-generated glasses with Coulomb interactions have an exponentially suppressed density of states, following Eqn. (\ref{BasicRelation}).
 This relation is satisfied in a simple model of particles on a triangular lattice that was shown earlier to form a glass\cite{Mahmoudian:2014vh,Rademaker:2016fj}.

 In self-generated electron glasses, our result can be directly studied by performing tunneling experiments.
 The structure of the low-energy density of states can be measured indirectly via the DC conductivity.
 For structural glasses composed of atoms or molecules it is difficult to measure the density of states directly.
 In general, the existence of single-particle excitations of arbitrary low energy lead to characteristic dynamical properties such as crackling and avalanches.
 However, because our model does not saturate the Efros-Shklovskii bound, we do not expect a scale-invariant avalanche distribution.\cite{Wyart:2012gz,DeGiuli:2014fb,Muller:2015kl,2015arXiv150103017Y}